Adi11cr7/DSA/README.md

 # DSA
-I have created this repo to create a record of the interesting DSA questions I come across
+I have created this repo to maintain a record of the interesting DSA questions I come across